Erasing Vs. Deleting: Are Your ‘Deleted’ Files Truly Gone?

 An industry perspective: Data Sanitization Enters “Slope of Enlightenment” on Gartner Hype Cycle

-So how can businesses make it impossible for “deleted” files to be recovered?
-The answer is simple: secure data erasure of files on active PCs, servers, and even virtual machines.
+How can businesses make it impossible for “deleted” files to be recovered?
+The answer is simple: securely erase files from active PCs, servers, LUNs, and even virtual machines.

 Secure data erasure uses methods to overwrite files and folders according to an industry standard, then verifies that the erasure has taken place successfully.